Updated July 2023

 Average salary growth in Saudi Arabia

-According to the Hays Saudi Arabia Salary Guide 2023, the construction and property sector offers the highest paying jobs, with some roles yielding up to SAR 348,750 per month.
-The labor market in Saudi Arabia is described as dynamic and robust, with a significant increase in recruitment activity across multiple sectors.
+According to the Hays Saudi Arabia Salary Guide 2023, the construction and property sector offers the highest-paying jobs, with some roles yielding up to SAR 348,750 per month.
+The labour market in Saudi Arabia is described as dynamic and robust, with a significant increase in recruitment activity across multiple sectors.
 In 2022, 70 percent of employers reported an increase in their organization’s headcount, mostly by over 10 percent, as opposed to 43 percent in 2021.

 Employers in Saudi Arabia are actively recruiting permanent employees in 2023, with a focus on Riyadh (69 percent), Jeddah (56 percent), and the Eastern Province (41 percent).
 The competition for top talent means there are abundant opportunities for individuals with the most sought-after skills.

 In 2022, 53 percent of employees received a salary increase, with the most common rate being between 6-10 percent, reflecting the country’s salary growth.
 Furthermore, 79 percent of employers anticipate salary increases in their organization in 2023, indicating a positive trajectory for the economy.

 The surge in new job opportunities created by mega-projects such as Neom and the establishment of new organizations in the Kingdom is expected to drive a 3 percent increase in salaries in Saudi Arabia in 2023.
 Non-oil sector hiring in the country saw its fastest growth fueled by robust business activity, as indicated by the Riyad Bank Saudi Arabia purchasing managers’ index.